broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/count-matrix-overview.md

 |`molecules_with_single_read_evidence`| The number of molecules associated with this entity that are observed by only one read. |
 |`number_cells_detected_multiple`| The number of bead barcodes which observe more than one read of this gene. |
 |`number_cells_expressing`| The number of bead barcodes that detect this gene. |

+## Definitions
+* Bead Barcode: Short nucleotide sequence used to label and distinguish which reads come from each unique bead, allowing for tracking of many beads simultaneously.